Bunnik lab

 Evelien M. Bunnik, Ph.D.

 I am fascinated by host-pathogen interactions, in particular the interplay between host immune responses and immune evasion strategies of the infectious agent.
 In addition, I am passionate about making this world a better place to live for the poorest and most vulnerable people.
-For these reasons, my research has focused on the major infectious diseases in the world, in particular those that affect developing countries.
+For these reasons, my research has focused on the major infectious diseases in the world, in particular those that affect the least developed countries.

 In my spare time, I like to clear my mind by being active outdoors.
-I love to run and will race any distance between a mile and a marathon.
-When at home, I enjoy cuddling my cats, solving puzzles, Zwifting and listening to audiobooks or podcasts.
+I love to run and ride my mountain bike.
+When at home, I enjoy cuddling my cats, solving puzzles, playing Stray on the PS5, playing Moss on the PS VR2 and listening to audiobooks or podcasts.

 Sebastiaan Bol, Ph.D.